Qatar throws Egypt $2.5 billion lifeline to prop up pound

 "Qatar wants a solid regional ally in Egypt," he said.
 "Along with Turkey, this allegiance or axis is fundamental to the regional role Qatar is trying to carve for itself."

-The Qatari funds should help tide Egypt over until the government can seal the IMF agreement that analysts view as vital to give the government credibility with the markets.
+The Qatari funds should help tide Egypt over until the government can seal an IMF agreement that analysts view as vital to give the Islamist government credibility with the markets.

 The IMF's Middle East and Central Asia director, Masood Ahmed, left Cairo on Tuesday after meeting Mursi the day before.